Jaredslocker21/massage-at-solid-gym/README.md

 ![Responsive screenshot](/assets/images/mockupupdated.png)

 # MASSAGE AT SOLID GYM

+Welcome to Massage at Solid gym. https://jaredslocker21.github.io/massage-at-solid-gym/index.html
+### Purpose
 - The basis for this website is inspired by my own registered business here is southern Sweden.

-- This website aims to inspire future clients receive treatments by their local massage therapist.
+### Goal
+- To attract a new client base.
+- Inform our visitors of What massage Therapy is, and where to find us.

+### Demographic
 - Our demographic base is broad but it is within a local setting.

-Welcome to Massage at Solid gym. https://jaredslocker21.github.io/massage-at-solid-gym/index.html
+  * Anyone
+  * Athletes
+  * Any occupation that has repeditive motion and work.
+  * Clients that seek post surgery Rehabilitation.

 ## UX/UI

+### Users Experience
- - Users are welcome to experience a clean and easy to navigate website.
-Easy to access navigation bar, short and clear descriptions and an easy form to fill out.
+ - Users are welcome to experience a friction free, clean and easy to navigate website.
+ - Easy to access navigation bar.
+ - Short and clear descriptions and an easy form to fill out.
- - Returning guests will also be able to find contact inormation and directions easily.
+ - Returning clients will also be able to find contact inormation and directions easily.
+ - This site will explain and answer all questions in short.
+   * What Massage Therapy is?
+   * Who benefits from it?
+   * What types of massage they can receive?
+   * Prices?
+   * What to wear?
+   * How to contact us and be contacted by us.

+   - As a first time user:
+    * I could navigate the website easily.
+    * Fill in the Form
+    * Find information easily

+    - As a returning user:
+     * I could find the directions and map easily.
+     * For the future I will add a discount section and updates.

+ ### Users Interface
+ - As a UI design my goal is to offer an attractive, clean and trustworthy website.
+   * Responds well to both mobile and laptop viewing.
+ - Simple to use and understand while, not too much content.
  - Initial frame concepts uses Balsamic wireframes.
- - This site will explain and answer all questions in short.
-What Massage Therapy is?
-Who benefits from it?
-What types of massage they can receive?
-Prices?
-What to wear?
-How to contact us and be contacted by us.
  - Original Template was created by the Code Institute.

  ![Balasmic Wireframs](/assets/images/baslamic-wire-frame-resize.png) ![Balasmic Wireframs](/assets/images/wireframe2-resized.png)